 - Think Twice Before Tiling Your Countertop

 Tiled countertops are appealing due to the fact that they are considerably less expensive than human-made materials such as Corian and natural materials such as granite.
 By contrast, tile is a bargain.
-However, many cooks do not like the seams between the tiles, and they find the grout lines difficult to keep clean.
+Many cooks do not like the seams between the tiles, and they find the grout lines difficult to keep clean.
 A tile countertop is a high-maintenance surface.

 - Do Not Choose a Tile Color to Match Furnishings

 While this may seem like common sense, many homeowners forget about this in their rush to install new tile.
 Furnishings, wall color, fabrics—all of these things are temporary.
 Tile color is permanent, so don't design a tile installation to coordinate with furnishings that are temporary.

 - Be Careful With Multiple Tile Colors